mre/endler.dev/content/2025/how-to-review-code/index.md

 I try to learn one new thing with each review.
 It's not wasted time, because it helps the team improve and grow as a whole.

-## Don't be nitpicky
+## Don't Be Nitpicky

 Whitespace changes don't deserve comments.
-You have linters for that.
+We've got linters for that.

 Focus on the positive aspects: I like to add positive comments like "I like this" or "this is a great idea" from time to time.
 Keeping the author motivated and showing that you appreciate their work matters.
 Avoid focusing on the small stuff.